-The 2019 First Series Subordinate Bonds will be equally and ratably secured, along with other outstanding and additional Subordinate Revenue Bonds (herein defined) and certain other parity obligations (described herein), and the 2019 First Series Special Revenue Bonds will be equally and ratably secured, along with other outstanding and additional Special Revenue Bonds (herein defined) and certain other parity obligations (described herein), pursuant to the pledge by the Commission of the Trust Estate (herein described) under the Subordinate Indenture.
-The Trust Estate pledged under the Subordinate Indenture to the Trustee for the benefit of the 2019 Subordinate Bonds, together with all outstanding and all additional Subordinate Indenture Bonds (herein described) and parity obligations, includes, among other things, Commission Payments (herein defined).
-Commission Payments are paid from amounts paid from the General Reserve Fund (herein defined) after the payment of all outstanding Senior Indenture Parity Obligations (herein, the 2019 First Series Special Revenue Bonds are subordinate Bonds are subordinate to the payment of such Senior Indenture Parity Obligations.
-As more fully described herein, the 2019 First Series Subordinate Revenue Bonds and to all other Subordinate Revenue Bonds issued or to be issued under the Subordinate Indenture.
-However, under certain circumstances, payments of the 2019 First Series Subordinate Revenue Bonds for which funds are not available in the Commission Payments Fund (herein defined) may be made pursuant to Act 44 from funds transferred to the Trustee from the Commonwealth's Motor License Fund (described herein).
-The 2019 First Series Subordinate Revenue Bonds are not payable from funds transferred from the Commonwealth's Motor License Fund.
+The 2020 First Series Subordinate Revenue Bonds will be equally and ratably secured, along with other outstanding and additional Subordinate Revenue Bonds (herein defined) and certain other parity obligations (described herein), and the 2020 First Series Special Revenue Bonds will be equally and ratably secured, along with other outstanding and additional Special Revenue Bonds (herein defined) and certain other parity obligations (described herein), pursuant to the pledge by the Commission of the Trust Estate (herein described) under the Subordinate Indenture.
+The Trust Estate pledged under the Subordinate Indenture to the Trustee for the benefit of the 2020 Subordinate Bonds, together with all outstanding and all additional Subordinate Indenture Bonds (herein described) and parity obligations, includes, among other things, Commission Payments (herein defined).
+Commission Payments are paid from amounts paid from the General Reserve Fund (herein defined) after the payment of all outstanding Senior Indenture Parity Obligations (herein defined) issued under the Senior Indenture (herein defined), and thus the 2020 Subordinate Bonds are subordinate to the payment of such Senior Indenture Parity Obligations.
+As more fully described herein, the 2020 First Series Special Revenue Bonds are subordinate to the 2020 First Series Subordinate Revenue Bonds and to all other Subordinate Revenue Bonds issued or to be issued under the Subordinate Indenture.
+However, under certain circumstances, payments of the 2020 First Series Special Revenue Bonds for which funds are not available in the Commission Payments Fund (herein defined) may be made pursuant to Act 44 from funds transferred to the Trustee from the Commonwealth's Motor License Fund (described herein).
+The 2020 First Series Subordinate Revenue Bonds are not payable from funds transferred from the Commonwealth's Motor License Fund.